theGeekyLad/hopsearch-extension/README.md

 - Click on the search input field on the website
 - You should now see an alert stating that the config has been saved

-Try `Alt+/` and you should find the cursor at the search box.
+Try `Comma+Period` and you should find the cursor at the search box.

 ### It's officious, how do I stop it?